Bake to the roots

 Ingredients

-• 3/4 cup (150g) sugar
+3/4 cup (150g) sugar (fine)*

-• 1 cup (235g) sour cream (Schmand)
+1 cup (230g) sour cream (Schmand)

 Instructions

 3. Add the flour, baking powder, baking soda, salt, sugar, and lemon zest to a large bowl and mix.
-In a separate bowl mix the eggs with sour cream (Schmand) until well combined, then add together with the rest of the melted butter to the bowl with the flour and mix until well combined.
+In a separate bowl mix the eggs with sour cream (Schmand) until well combined, then add them together with the rest of the melted butter to the bowl with the flour and mix until well combined.
 Use a large spoon and place batter all over the cherries.
 If you pour the batter all at once into the tin, it will mix with the cherries, so be careful to keep that layer intact.
-Smooth out the top with a spatula and bake for 40-50 minutes or until a toothpick inserted in center comes out clean.
-Take out of the oven and let cool down in the tin for about 10 minutes, then carefully remove from the tin and turn upside down.
+Smooth out the top with a spatula and bake for about 45-50 minutes or until a toothpick inserted in the center comes out clean.
+Take it out of the oven and let cool down in the tin for about 10 minutes, then carefully remove it from the tin and turn it upside down.
 You should be able to peel off the baking parchment easily.
-Let cool down completely.
+Let it cool down completely.
 Serve with some whipped cream.

 Notes

-• Enjoy baking!
+Enjoy baking!

 Did you make this recipe?